tensorflow/tensorflow/README.md

 [Device Plugins](https://www.tensorflow.org/install/gpu_plugins#available_devices).

 GPU support on Apple silicon is built into TensorFlow and is enabled by building from source with `--config=metal`.
-It is experimental and covers a small set of ops so far; see [tensorflow/core/common_runtime/metal](tensorflow/core/common_runtime/metal/README.md).
+It is experimental, and it covers every op this build can register for a GPU; see [tensorflow/core/common_runtime/metal](tensorflow/core/common_runtime/metal/README.md).
 Apple's separate `tensorflow-metal` plugin, which this replaces, last released version 1.2.0 in January 2025 and publishes no wheels for Python 3.13.